LAST UPDATED: 3/6/26 – Guide to Hiking the Inca Trail

 To get back to Cusco after visiting Machu Picchu, you can take the train back to the Ollantaytambo train station, and then take a taxi, shared taxi, or bus ride back to Cusco.
 Please make sure you save yourself enough time as the train ride typically takes a few hours to get from Machu Picchu to the Ollantaytambo train station and then you have at least a few hours to get back to Cusco from there.

-The Classic Inca Trail is an amazing trail, but depending on your goals, your experience level, and what you would like to see, it may not be the best trail for you.
-If you have already hiked the Inca Trail, or are looking for a different challenge, there are some alternatives to the Inca Trail that you can hike when you visit Machu Picchu.
+The Classic Inca Trail is amazing, but depending on your goals, your experience level, and what you would like to see, it may not be the best trail for you.
+If you have already hiked the Inca Trail or are looking for a different challenge, there are some alternatives to the Inca Trail that you can hike when you visit Machu Picchu.
 To give you some ideas, I have compiled a list of some of the more popular alternative hikes for you to review below.

 The Salcantay Route